ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 # TCR phenotypes used for tcrQTL mapping

-This directory contains T-cell receptor (TCR) phenotype matrices used as input for tcrQTL mapping analyses.
+Contains TCR phenotype matrices used as input for tcrQTL mapping analyses.

 All files are provided in **long format** with the following columns: